ChenHuayi131/ChenHuayi131.github.io/README.md

 If you have already created a repository and well done your resume, now you will click “*Add file*” button to create a new file named **index.md** in GitHub repository.
 This index.md file should be your resume formatted with Markdown.
 If this is the first time you process files in repository, I strongly advocate you to copy the source code from your Markdown file and paste them in this index.md file.

 ### *5. Create static site by Jekyll*
-Andrew Etter mentions, static websites have some excellent performances, such as speed and simplicity, and easy to migrate.
-If people want to create a static website, they will use a generator, like Jekyll, just provide content and theme and then it processes everything to build a website.
+Etter mentions, "static websites have some excellent performances, such as speed and simplicity, and easy to migrate.
+If people want to create a static website, they will use a generator, like Jekyll, just provide content and theme and then it processes everything to build a website."
 However, you just need parts of Jekyll’s functions to generate your resume on web.
 First thing is that click *Settings* in your GitHub repository, then go down and find *GitHub Pages*.
-You may select *main* branch and click *Change theme*, choose a theme you want to show to your future employer.
+You may select *main* branch and click *Change theme*, choose a theme you want to show to your future employer (See picture below).
 Also, come back to repository and enter "*_config.yml*" file, add
 ```
 title: your name 's Resume
 ```
-After a few seconds, you will see fantastic appearance of your resume on <u> https://username.github.io</u>.
+After a few seconds, you will see fantastic appearance of your resume on <u> https://**username**.github.io</u>.

 ![Jekyll theme](https://media.giphy.com/media/lZgYDblV8VvPQGq7k0/giphy.gif)